 Source: America’s Test Kitchen’s Instagram

-America’s Test Kitchen has found success on Instagram by using polls to its advantage.
+America’s Test Kitchen has used polls on Instagram to its advantage.
 One poll asked visitors whether they preferred crispy or noncrispy bacon.
 The company includes its handle to increase followers after users view the poll.
 The brand also uses eye-catching food visuals in all of its polls and other posts to increase clicks.

 Source: Tentsile’s Instagram